 failed to resolve a debt issue with a business client, it may be time

 to seek professional services.
 But should you go to a collection agency

 Written by attorney Gary D. Nitzkin, about 5 years ago.

 Remain Calm By remaining calm, you shows no fear towards the collector and remain in control of the conversation.
 You also avoid making a statement that could be used against her in court.... more

-Written by attorney Kenneth Seidberg, over 2 years ago.
+Written by attorney Kenneth Seidberg, almost 3 years ago.

 lton County, Georgia hopes to recoup $2 million from unpaid traffic tickets and code violations.
 Centrally located and populated by more than a million residents, the Atlanta county... more